svirmasalo/documentation/content/developer/howtos/jstraining.rst

 The last things to do are:

-- Clone the `JS Training respository <https://github.com/ged-odoo/odoo-js-training-public>`_.
+- Clone the `JS Training repository <https://github.com/ged-odoo/odoo-js-training-public>`_.
-- Add the modules to your addons path.
+- Add the cloned repository to the :option:`--addons-path <odoo-bin --addons-path>`.
-- Prepare a new database with awesome_tshirt installed.
+- Start a new Odoo database and install the module `awesome_tshirt`.

 You are now ready to take the training.
 Let's get started!